dbpolglase/tUI/Manual-en.md

 <p>In any form, it is common to have to load data; some will be default and others not.<br>
 In the case of default values, we have already seen how to do it: simply use the Text tag in the XML, and the component will be filled with that data.<br>
 For the rest of the cases, we will make use of the life cycle callbacks.<br>
-For example, in this case, we will make a function execute before showing the view, where we will load the data.<br>
+For example, in this case, we will make a function execute before showing the View, where we will load the data.<br>
-Open the form1 view form and click on the button: “App.
+Open the form1 View form and click on the button: “App.
 Functions” and indicate in the “PRE Show” field the value loadForm1 and save.</p>
 <blockquote>
-<p>It is possible to introduce a user function at each point of the life cycle (create, show, activate, deactivate, hide, destroy) of the views, either prior to its execution or as a subsequent step.</p>
+<p>It is possible to introduce a user function at each point of the life cycle (create, show, activate, deactivate, hide, destroy) of the Views, either prior to its execution or as a subsequent step.</p>
 </blockquote>
-<p>In the view List-&gt;Calls, the new defined function should appear.</p>
+<p>In the View List-&gt;Calls, the new defined function should appear.</p>
 <h4 id="prototype-1">prototype</h4>
 <p>If we compile again indicating “Rewrite application functions” (i.e., with -p in tbuild), we will be able to observe in the functions file the prototyping of the callback to be filled.</p>
 <p>For now, it is better to continue indicating NO to “Rewrite applications functions” so as not to lose previous changes.</p>